Our Early Childhood Experts

 Denice Wells is an Early Childhood Lead Teacher at the Florence Crittenton Child Enrichment Center (CEC).
 With over 23 years of experience in the early childhood profession, she is an expert in ensuring the CEC operates efficiently.
 From meeting the needs of children 0-2 to mentoring new staff members, Denice is known for her caring, responsible, and trustworthy personality.
 She continually seeks opportunities for growth in her field and has attended several trainings that address various areas of child development.
 Denice believes children are happiest when they feel safe and loved.
 She is passionate about providing an atmosphere where infants and toddlers can safely explore their environment.
 Denice is proud of the accomplishments the CEC has achieved, and she strives to ensure the center continues to experience success.

-Micaela Wilfong is an Early Childhood Lead Teacher at Florence Crittenton Preschool.
+Micaela Wilfong is an Early Childhood Program Supervisor at Florence Crittenton Preschool.
 Micaela graduated from Montana State University-Bozeman in 2014 with a BS in Early Childhood Education.
 Since graduating, Micaela has taught preschool in various programs in Tennessee and Montana.
 She is a strong advocate for family services being a leading part of the preschool program.
 Micaela believes “when you start a child in preschool you don’t just enroll the child, you enroll the family”.
 Micaela is a firm believer that parents are their child’s first educators and that preschool is an extension of family driven learning.
 She believes having parents as an active participant and advocate in their child’s education is essential.
 Micaela is excited to be a part of the Florence Crittenton team and to bring her education and experience to the classroom.

 Molly Curry is an Early Childhood Lead Teacher at Florence Crittenton Preschool.
 Molly began her career in early childcare in 1984 upon completion of several years of elementary education classes at Eastern Montana College, now known as Montana State University Billings.
 The belief that “it is easier to build up a child than it is to repair an adult” is an inspirational message that has followed her throughout her career in early childhood education.
 With over 30 years of working with toddlers, her experience has helped her evolve into a teacher who can educate kiddos with compassion and knowledge.
 She strives to continue to learn, so that she can provide the best educational experience for children.
 She believes children learn best through guided play and is often seen playing alongside the kids in her class.
 Molly is passionate about providing an environment that teaches and nurtures future generations.